 Liza Tarbuck celebrates the late, great British comedian Ken Dodd.
 Contributors include Russ Abbot, "Diddy" David Hamilton, Roy Hudd, Jimmy Tarbuck and Russ Abbot.

-Liza Tarbuck celebrates the British comedian Ken Dodd who, for almost 60 years, has been tickling our chuckle muscles with Tickling Sticks, tales of the Diddy People, Jam Butty mines, Moggies and Knotty Ash.
+Following the sad news of his death this week, another chance to hear a 2013 tribute to Ken Dodd.
+Liza Tarbuck celebrates the British comedian Ken Dodd who, for almost 65 years tickled our chuckle muscles with Tickling Sticks, tales of the Diddy People, Jam Butty mines, Moggies and Knotty Ash.

-In a brand new interview, Ken talks about his childhood in Knotty Ash (where he still lives), his early career, great success, his joy of performing and why he will never retire.
+In this special programme Ken talked about his childhood in Knotty Ash, his early career, great success, his joy of performing and why he would never retire.
 We also discover Ken's serious acting career, the origins of the Diddy People and the Tickling Stick.

-Ken is joined by a host of friends including Russ Abbot, Michael Billington, John Fisher, "Diddy" David Hamilton, Roy Hudd, The Right Reverend James Jones (Bishop of Liverpool), Mick Miller, Jim Moir, Kay O'Dwyer, Claire Sweeney, Jimmy Tarbuck and Johnnie Casson.
+A host of friends pay tribute including Russ Abbot, Michael Billington, John Fisher, "Diddy" David Hamilton, Roy Hudd, The Right Reverend James Jones (Bishop of Liverpool), Jim Moir, Kay O'Dwyer, Claire Sweeney and Jimmy Tarbuck.